oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 If you want to run a microservice stack on EKS, you would need to spend some extra time and effort setting it up and managing it.
 This is where infrastructure as code (IaC) tools like [Terraform](https://www.terraform.io/) comes in handy.

-So here is what you will do today:
+So here is what you will learn to do today:

 - Scaffold a Java microservice stack using JHipster, Spring Boot, and Spring Cloud
 - Create an EKS cluster, Virtual Private Cloud (VPC), subnets, and required Kubernetes add-ons using Terraform on AWS